Blog | Entrepreneurship, Personal development

 A CEO’s main job

-In many ways, Steve Jobs exemplified what I’ve been teaching about business for many years through the Rich Dad Company.
+In many ways, Steve Jobs exemplified what The Rich Dad Company has taught about business for many years.
 He was a great leader and visionary.
 And he was a great example of what a business owner should look like.

 A CEO’s job is to supervise all systems and identify weaknesses before they turn into system failures.
 These failures can happen in many different ways, but they are exceptionally disconcerting when your company is growing rapidly.